rlauer6/doc-converter/README.md

 $ sudo yum -y install doc-converter-client
 ```

-P.S.
+*P.S.
 The reason for setting `name` in the repo config file is so
-yum-config-manager will add the gpgcheck option.
+`yum-config-manager` will add the `gpgcheck` option.
 No attempt to set
-gpgcheck with out first having gpgcheck in the file was successful
+`gpgcheck` with out first having `gpgcheck` in the file was successful
-until I hit upon this work around.
+until I hit upon this work around.*

-# Amazon AWS Architecture
+# `doc-converter' Architecture

 The `doc-converter` service employs your S3 bucket as a document
 repository.
 Both the `doc-converter` client and server use the S3